gmso/hybrid-django-react/README.md

 4. Set some breakpoints in functions or methods executed when needed.
 Usually it's Model methods or View functions

 ## Deploy to Heroku
-Followed guide of "Django for professionals" bool
+Followed guide of "Django for professionals" book

 Deploy by pushing to Heroku git repository:
 ```git push heroku main```